vuejs/docs/src/guide/essentials/template-refs.md

 <div class="composition-api">

-To obtain the reference with Composition API, we need to declare a ref with the same name:
+To obtain the reference with Composition API, we need to declare a ref with a name that matches the template ref attribute's value:

 ```vue
 <script setup>